Alright

 Summary

-Alright is Jeff Ament’s sole complete writing credit on Gigaton—a reassuring statement featuring his kalimba playing alongside the usual instruments.
-The track emerged from Ament’s home demo recorded at his Horseback Court Studios in Big Sandy, Montana—the first time that studio was credited on a Pearl Jam album.
+Alright is Jeff Ament’s sole complete writing credit on Gigaton—a meditative reassurance built on his kalimba playing that arrived weeks before COVID-19 lockdowns made its message unexpectedly essential.
+The track emerged from Ament’s Horseback Court Studios in Big Sandy, Montana—the first time that studio was credited on a Pearl Jam album.

 Key Details